kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 -	A local variable is known only inside the scope it is declared.
 -	You know some keywords used in writing function calls.

-There is still a lot to learn but now it's time to read and understand the JavaScript test.
+There is still a lot to learn on this topic but now it's time to read and understand the JavaScript test.
 Automated testing is essential when developing blockchain smart contracts.

 # 2	Going further: understand the JavaScript test code
 In this section, we start understanding and programming JavaScript automated tests.
 We'll progress very slowly because Test Driven Development (TDD) and automated testing are essential in blockchain programming.
 A smart contract potentially executes in thousands of Ethereum nodes.
 TDD makes sure that whatever business logic that has been specified has been implemented as desired in the contract.